-Latino Film Festival: From September 16 - 28, you can enjoy independent films that tell the story of Latino countries and cultures.
-This annual festival features dozens of films from up-and-coming artists as well as successful fillmmakers.
+Latino Film Festival: At the Latino Film Festival, you can enjoy independent films that tell the story of Latino countries and cultures.
+This annual festival features dozens of films from up-and-coming artists as well as successful filmmakers.
 Click here for this year's schedule of events.

-Oktoberfest by the Bay: From September 23 - 25, head over to Pier 48 for this year's Oktoberfest by the Bay.
+Oktoberfest by the Bay: Head over to Pier 48 for this year's Oktoberfest by the Bay.
 For three days, you can sample German beer, enjoy a variety of German foods, and dance along to traditional Oktoberfest music.
 Find details here.

 Irish Film Festival: Another popular film festival this month is the Irish Film Festival.
 During this three-day event, you can see a variety of films created about Ireland and its interesting communities.
 All films show at the Delancey Street Theater Screening Room at 600 Embarcadero.